 - AIESEC, an international student organisation, organises internship placements in Sweden.
 Visit your home country’s AIESEC site to learn about the application process.

 - IAESTE arranges internships in engineering, natural sciences and other technical fields.
 Contact your home country’s local IAESTE committee to learn more.

 - Law students and young lawyers can take part in trainee exchanges organised by the European Law Students Association, ELSA.

 - For medical students, trainee exchanges are organised by IFMSA, the International Federation of Medical Students Associations.

 Residence permits and visas

-Residence permit regulations vary based on your country of citizenship and internship programme.
+Residence permit regulations for internships vary based on your country of citizenship and internship programme.
 Visit the Swedish Migration Board’s website for information on residence permits in Sweden for interns.